Inflectra/rapise-documentation/docs/Manuals/kb.md

 A customer asked us why Rapise uses Pascal Case names for the various operations, functions and properties, as well as the reason why operations are prefixed with a "Do" action name.

-### <a onclick="return RegisterKbClick('KB529', 'Using GoToMeeting for Support Session')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB529.aspx">KB529</a> Using GoToMeeting for Support Session
+### <a onclick="return RegisterKbClick('KB529', 'Using Zoom/GoToMeeting for Support Session')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB529.aspx">KB529</a> Using Zoom/GoToMeeting for Support Session

 Learn how to connect to a support session and how to enable Rapise Expert to remotely control your Rapise instance.